The Wild Tchoupitoulas (album): Critical reception

-In 2012, the album was added to the U.S. Library of Congress' National Registry, a designation of "cultural, artistic and historic importance to the nation's aural legacy."
+In 2012, the album was added to the U.S. Library of Congress' National Recording Registry, a designation of "cultural, artistic and historic importance to the nation's aural legacy."

 Reviewing in AllMusic, Stephen Erlewine ranked the album among New Orleans greats and wrote: the group "locks into an extraordinary hybrid that marries several indigenous New Orleans musics, with swampy, dirty funk taking its place in the forefront.
 There are only eight songs, and they are all strung together as if they're variations on the same themes and rhythms.
 That's a compliment, by the way, since the organic, flowing groove is the key to the album's success."

 Robert Christgau placed the album on his top six New Orleans classics list.
 He called the music "ecstatic" and "celebratory".
 Reviewing in Christgau's Record Guide (1981), he wrote: "Here we have eight songs about dressing up in Indian costume on Mardi Gras; many of them are also about fighting with other Indians.
 You've probably heard the [Louisiana Creole] before, and maybe the irresistible melodic elements, too, although I can't tell any more, because I've played this 'repetitive' record so many times it sounds like where they all started (which it may be).
 For a while, I believed side two inferior, but eventually a longing for 'Big Chief Got a Golden Crown' set in and now I prefer it for listening.
 Side one is the best non- (or anti-) disco dance music in years."